 - Post quizzes and tests online.

-There are are online resources that you can use to familiarize yourself with the features and functions of both Blackboard and Zoom.
+There are are online resources that you can use to familiarize yourself with the features and functions of both Brightspace and Zoom.

 Below are links to online training resources for creating and using a Blackboard course shell for your course(s):

 Zoom is a video-conferencing platform that enables you to interact remotely with your students in real-time.
 There is no limit on the number of faculty or students who can be using Zoom at any one time.
 However, each session is limited to 40 minutes in duration.

 If you do not have a Zoom account, you can sign up fro a free account at https://zoom.us/signup.
 When you sign up please make sure you use your MMC email to create the account so IT can provide support.
 The Library Guide resource below, and this file, can provide guidance to you in setting up your account.